-The term "Fund Complex" includes the Fund, the Recurrent Natural Resources Fund (liquidated January 31, 2019) and not to any other series of the Trust.
-For the fiscal year ended October 31, 2018, the aggregate independent Trustees' fee paid by the entire Trust were \$190,625.
+The term "Fund Complex" refers only to the Fund and the Recurrent Natural Resources Fund (liquidated January 31, 2019) and not to any other series of the Trust.
+For the fiscal year ended October 31, 2019, the aggregate independent Trustees' fee paid by the entire Trust were \$225,500.

 Trustees' Ownership of Shares in the Fund.
-As of December 31, 2018, the Trustees beneficially owned the following amounts in the Fund and the Trust.
+As of December 31, 2019, the Trustees beneficially owned the following amounts in the Fund and the Trust.

 Name of Trustee Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee in Family of Investment Companies

 Mark Garbin None None

 Mark Gersten None \$50,001-\$100,000

 Neil Kaufman None None

-Anita Krug None None